-The Scheme's DC Investment and Retirement Committee review the investment objectives and the performance of the default strategy at least once a year taking external advice as and when required.
+The Scheme's DC Investment and Retirement Committee review the investment objectives and the performance of the default strategy on a quarterly basis and take external advice as and when required.

 The Trustee reviews all funds and their performance on a quarterly basis, and new funds are added, or funds are, changed as and when it is felt to be appropriate.